BadgeLabs/mocha-eslint/README.md

   // Consider linting warnings as errors and return failure
   strict: true,  // Defaults to `false`, only notify the warnings

+  // Change errors that ESLint can handle without user intervention
+  fix: true,  // Defaults to `false`, will not change your files

   // Specify the mocha context in which to run tests
   contextName: 'eslint',  // Defaults to `eslint`, but can be any string };